Matt Taylor reviews Lovers Rock, the second film in Steve McQueen’s five-part anthology, Small Axe which shines a spotlight on Black history.

 This is without a doubt a film that will make its audience miss partying – but it’s also much more than that.
 For one, it’s a joyous celebration of Black culture; not only does it simply tell Black stories (as mentioned above), but it puts Black culture front and centre for all to see and enjoy.
 This is a culture that many Brits have grown up with, but due to the nearly all-white nature of television and film has barely been seen outside of those circles: but Lovers Rock changes that.
 This culture, this music, these people are important – and it’s high time we started listening to their stories.

-For another, it’s ultimately a work more akin to poetry than actual film.
+For another, it ultimately works more akin to poetry than the actual film.
 Though it is undoubtedly many things, Lovers Rock is primarily an ode to, as McQueen puts it himself, ‘the lovers and rockers.’
-It’s a love letter to all that’s good in the world, and encourages its viewers to look beyond themselves – beyond these temporal bodies into our very essence.
+It’s a love letter to all that’s good in the world and encourages its viewers to look beyond themselves – beyond these temporal bodies into our very essence.
 Because once we see beyond ourselves, we can find what matters to us: what makes us human.
 For McQueen, it’s music that binds us together; the standout scene is one of the crowd belting out Janet Kay’s ‘Silly Games’ for all they’re worth for exactly that reason.

 By the time it’s over, you probably won’t know what just happened to you – but that’s the magic of Lovers Rock.
 A beautiful ode to love, music, and community all at once, it’s a truly remarkable piece of filmmaking.
 It’s like nothing else we’ve seen this year, and surely nothing else we’ll see for years to come.

-Lovers Rock is available to stream now on BBC iPlayer.
+Lovers Rock and the other films that are part of the Small Axe series are available to stream now on BBC iPlayer.